oemof/oemof-solph/docs/introductory_tutorials/home_pv_battery_system.rst

 To get in touch with basic functionalities in oemof.solph, we will use this tutorial to model the electricity supply of a single family household that intents to install a PV plant in combination with a battery storage.
-Therefore several spteps are considered:
+Therefore several steps are considered:

 * Step 1: Definition of the scenario
 * Step 2: Adding fixed size PV